 Visit Fowey, a working china-clay port with a long maritime history, dating back to before the Domesday Book (1066).
 Fowey celebrates its connections with many famous authors, writers and poets including Daphne du Maurier and Sir Arthur Quiller-Couch and our visit corresponds with the Daphne du Maurier Festival, when the town hosts events highlighting its literary and cultural heritage.
 This Cornish village also still maintains the history and traditions of Britain, including traditional Cornish cream tea, an institution in the British Isles.
 Custom dictates that tea should actually be an event, one that relaxes and soothes the senses.
 Inland, near Bodmin Moor, Arthurian legend states that King Arthur’s legendary magic sword, Excalibur, was returned to the Lady of the Lake after Arthur’s final battle.
 (B,L,R,D)

 May 16 — Southampton, Return to the U.S.

-This morning, arrive in Southhampton, England’s leading passenger port, and the former home port of countless great ocean liners of the 19th and 20th century.
-Disembark the ship and transfer to London for a return flight to the U.S. (B)
+This morning, arrive in Southampton, England’s leading passenger port, and the former home port of countless great ocean liners of the 19th and 20th century.
+Disembark the ship and transfer to London Heathrow Airport for a return flight to the U.S, or continue on the post-cruise extension to London.
+(B)